 The Center for English as a Second Language is an accredited, highly considered Intensive English Program with over 100 students from all over the world.
 Students come to CESL to improve their English skills for a variety of reasons, for example, to gain entrance to American universities.
-CESL serves as a teaching laboratory for MA/ESL students, and has several program graduates employed as ESL instructors.
+CESL serves as an observation laboratory for MATESL students, and has several program graduates employed as ESL instructors.

 The Center for Educational Resources in Culture, Language and Literacy is a Title VI Language Resource Center funded by the U.S. Department of Education.
 It supports the educational community and the nation by providing resources and research focused on culture, language and literacy in less commonly taught languages.